Who has dental benefits?

 This report clearly shows that access to dental care is improved with dental benefits and that dental care improves oral health.
 Given increasing connections between oral and overall health, dental coverage is critical for all Americans.
 The choice for us as individuals and for our health care system is to pay for dental care now or pay more for medical treatment of dental complications later.
 (A “Consumer White Paper” based on data from this report can is available from NADP.)

-Over 150 million Americans have no dental coverage--2.8 times the medically uninsured.
-These individuals are more likely to have extractions and dentures and less likely to have restorative care or receive treatment for gum disease.
+Some 114 million Americans have no dental coverage with 67.7 million under 65 years of age.
+This is about twice the number of medically uninsured that are under 65 years of age.
+With the opening of the ACA’s federal and state exchanges in 2014, the medically uninsured was reported as 32 million which was down 9 million from 2013.
+Individuals without dental benefits are more likely to have extractions and dentures and less likely to have restorative care or receive treatment for gum disease.
 Furthermore, those without dental benefits report higher incidences of other illness; they are

 - 67 percent more likely to have heart disease;